guillemsenabre/Reality-Gap-reduction-TFG/README.md

    - Execute `main.py` in `Implementation/Inference/main.py`.

 3. **Provide Port Information:**
-   - Enter the port where your ESP32 is connected (usually COM6).
+   - Enter the port where your ESP32 is connected
+   - In Windows usually `COM6`, in Linux its usually `/dev/ttyUSB0`
 4. **Specify Motors and Sensors:**
    - Input the number of motors and sensors in your setup.
 The software is designed to handle any number, but a range of 5 to 10 motors is recommended.